sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 The big problem with using Type 1 sum of squares is the fact that it really does depend on the order in which you enter the variables.
 Yet, in many situations the researcher has no reason to prefer one ordering over another.
-Thit is presumably the case for our milk and sugar problem.
+This is presumably the case for our milk and sugar problem.
 Should we add milk first or sugar first?
 It feels exactly as arbitrary as a data analysis question as it does as a coffee-making question.
 There may in fact be some people with firm opinions about ordering, but it is hard to imagine a principled answer to